betrusted-io/xous-core/docs/processes.md

 message to be delivered from userspace.

 ### Implementing Multi Threading

+**note** As of Xous 0.8 all the documentation in this article about multi-threading is deprecated.
+These sections need a complete re-write.

 A process' parent is allowed several specialized syscalls.
 For example, it has the ability to change the `sp` of a child process.
 In order to